-Perth’s electrical grid spans from Esperance to Kalgoorlie to Geraldton… There are many smaller towns outside of this area which are on their own isolated grid.
-Lets consider residents of Broome, Debham, Exmounth, Leonora, Marble Bar, Menzies and Mullagine who have yet to install Solar have missed the “Solar Bus”.
+Perth’s electrical grid spans from Esperance to Kalgoorlie to Geraldton… There are many smaller towns outside of this area that is on their own isolated grid.
+Let’s consider residents of Broome, Debham, Exmouth, Leonora, Marble Bar, Menzies and Mullagine who have yet to install Solar have missed the “Solar Bus”.
 If history was to repeat itself in Perth, but just on a larger scale, then this is also what is in store for the people of Perth.

 Solar Cap in Broome – case study

 Frustrations of Broome residents are on the rise with skyrocketing power bills and no means of counteracting the hike.
 “Residents in the Kimberly town of Broome have said they are fed up with being prevented from accessing Solar power despite living in one of Western Australia’s sunniest towns.”
 Says Matthew Bamford, ABC News.
 “Small business owner Cameron White has been trying to switch to solar for two years in a bid to reduce his power bill but he says he has been blocked at every turn.

 At Clean NRG Solar, we feel that all Australians agree that everyone should be connected to Solar, but unfortunately this is no longer possible for some Aussies, regardless of our sunshine.